INL/BlackLab/site/docs/guide/how-to-configure-indexing.md

 ### Standoff annotations without a unique token id

 There is an alternate way of doing standoff annotations that does not rely on a unique token id like the method described above (although you will need some way to connect the standoff annotation to the word, obviously).
-It is not recommended as it is likely to be significantly slower, but in some cases, it may be useful.
+This will probably be slower, but in some cases, it may be useful.

 Let's say you want to index a color with every word, and your document looks like this: